ncatlab/nlab-content/pages/144.md

   \,.
 $$

-In  total this yields an adjoint pair of functors between generalized spaces and generalized quantities:
+In  total this yields an adjoint pair of contravariant functors between generalized spaces and generalized quantities:

 $$
-  Spaces_S
+  Spaces_S^{op}
 \stackrel{\stackrel{C(-)}{\to}}{\stackrel{Spec(-)}{\leftarrow}}
   Quantities_S
   \,.